Hey, I’m Saleemah

 One of my goals is to help ensure that every child has access to the arts in school and in their communities.
 I believe, as Adler said, that growth as an artist and growth as a human being are synonymous.

 Through the arts, we learn empathy, understanding, and how to step into the lives of people we might never otherwise encounter.
-Creative expression breeds compassion, and the world could use a lot more of that right now.

 When I’m not working on a project, I’m either reading or listening to audiobooks, jammin’ to Hamilton or deep in a horror movie marathon.